-NOTE: The final cohort of students will be admitted to the program in December 2018.
-All pre-requisites must be complete by the end of the fall semester in order to apply.
+NOTE: The BSAT is no longer admitting students.
+The final cohort of students started the program in January 2019.
 Students entering the university in Fall 2018 or later will not be eligible to apply to the undergraduate program.
 The MSAT will begin accepting students in spring 2020 and the first cohort will begin in summer 2020.

 At UNCP learning gets personal and that is especially true when you major in Athletic Training.
 Our students gain real life, hands-on experience evaluating and treating college and high school student-athletes as well as general population patients in their physical therapy and general medical rotations.
 In addition to having one of the premier athletic training facilities in North Carolina, UNCP boasts the most affordable CAATE accredited AT Program in North Carolina.